 In the years 1562-1591 the church was in the hands of Protestants, although the Knights Hospitaller kept the part of the temple for Catholic services.
 The building was damaged during the Thirty Years War, and its reconstruction and modernization was carried out in the baroque style.
 In later periods, the monument was renewed several times, but without major changes in appearance.

 The church is an example of a late-gothic sacral building with features that clearly refer to the Prague gothic style.
-The temple is a three-nave basilica with matronea of seven spans and three apses, ended semi-octagonal, heavily buttressed.
+The temple is a three-nave basilica with matronea of seven bays and three apses, ended semi-octagonal, heavily buttressed.
 The church has no transept.
 The main entrance is not located on the axis of the nave, but it is moved towards the south, it has a late gothic portal.
 Much more interesting is the southern portal from around 1462 with a ribbon cornice forming a tympanum.
 The windows of the aisles are richly profiled, the first of them have traceries typical of the gothic style.
 The windows of the central nave have been shortened by the built-in galleries.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.